MileHacker Logo

 Look up restaurants known for accommodating dietary needs prior to your visit.
 Consider bringing essential allergen-free snacks.

-Always confirm ingredients, even for seemingly safe dishes.
+Always ask about ingredients, even in the case of seemingly safe dishes.

 Additional Resources